axeluhl/sailing-analytics/wiki/amazon-ec2.md

 - Make it possible to configure instances that way that they automatically connect to a master upon start
 - Check what happens if the ELB acts as a transparent proxy not revealing the underlying instance name and address (should be)

+Amazon ELB is designed to handle unlimited concurrent requests per second with “gradually increasing” load pattern (although it's initial capacity is described to reach 20k requests/secs).
+It is not designed to handle heavy sudden spike of load or flash traffic because of it's internal structure where it needs to fire up more instances when load increases.
+ELB's can be pre-warmed though by writing to the AWS Support Team.

 ### Access MongoDB database

 ## Glossary